mdgspace/scrollytell/README.md

 ## 🐛 Bugs/Requests

 If you encounter any problems feel free to open an issue.
-If you feel the library is missing a feature, please raise a ticket on Github and I'll look into it.
+If you feel the library is missing a feature, please raise a issue(label:enhancement) on Github and we will look into it.
-Pull request are also welcome.
+Pull requests are most welcome.

-### ❗️ Note

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
-For help on editing plugin code, view the [documentation](https://flutter.io/platform-plugins/#edit-code).

 ## ⭐️ License

 MIT License

+This project draws inspiration from [@google](https://github.com/google)'s [Scrollytell](https://github.com/google/scrollytell).